Our world lives, works, and plays on the internet.

 Malware is designed to steal, encrypt, or delete data, alter or hijack core computer functions, or track a computer user’s activity without their knowledge.

-Malware is commonly distributed through physical drives, like a USB or external hard drive, or through internet downloads.
+Malware is commonly distributed through physical hard drives, USB external drives, or internet downloads.

-As the name indicates, ransomware involves the hacker locking the victim’s computer or files and holding this information for ransom.
-It typically requires the victim to produce a payment before the files and system are unlocked.
+As the name indicates, ransomware involves a hacker locking the victim’s computer or files and holding this information for ransom.
+It typically requires the victim to produce a payment before the hijacked files and system are unlocked.